Exclamation mark: Popular music

 The band !!! (pronounced "Chk Chk Chk") uses exclamation points as its name.

 In 2008, the pop-punk band Panic! at the Disco dropped the exclamation point in its name; this became the "most-discussed topic on [fan] message boards around the world".
 In 2009, the exclamation mark was re-inserted following the band's split.

 The band Bomb the Music Industry! utilizes an exclamation mark in its name, as well as several album and song titles and promotional material.
 Examples include their songs "(Shut) Up The Punx!!!" and the album Adults!!!: Smart!!!
 Shithammered!!!
 And Excited by Nothing!!!!!!!.

 American musician Pink stylizes her stage name "P!NK", and uses three exclamation points in the subtitle of her 2010 release, Greatest Hits...
 So Far!!!.

 Television

 The exclamation mark was included in the title of Dinah Shore's TV series, Dinah!
 The exclamation mark was later the subject of a bitter argument between Elaine Benes and her boyfriend, Jake Jarmel, in the Seinfeld episode, "The Sniffing Accountant".
 Elaine got upset with Jake for not putting an exclamation mark at the end of a message about her friend having a baby.
 Jake took extreme exception to the trivial criticism and broke up with Elaine, putting an exclamation mark after his parting words: "I'm leaving!"

-Theatre

-In musicals, an exclamation mark is usually used when the title of the show has the same title of a song within the act.
-Examples of this are shows like Oklahoma! and Mamma Mia!.